 Tip number seven - Moon is your enemy.

 Moon gives a lot of unwanted light, and you want to shoot your deep-sky astrophotography when there are moonless nights - no Moon at all.
 If there's a New Moon - it's OK, but other than that is a no-no for deep-sky astrophotography.
 To get the best imaging results, you want the skies to be as dark as possible.

 Tip number eight - consider dirty-cheap vintage lenses.

 I have two vintage lenses - SMC Super Takumar and Helios 44M.
 Both have been used for many years, both were produced many years ago, and both are cheaper than 100 dollars.

 Vintage lenses like those are not as good as today's constructions, but their advantage is the price.
 You can experience astrophotography almost for free with that kind of lenses.
 You can take your first pictures - they won't be perfect, but they will be outstanding to start with.

 Tip number nine - post-processing.
 In astrophotography, post-processing is the king.

 Also, a tip for the future - always backup all your RAW astrophotography pictures for the future.
-Your post-processing skills will grow over time, and a lot of pictures you took today or tomorrow, and post-process them today or tomorrow, you will be able to really shine in a year or so.
+Your post-processing skills will grow over time, and with a lot of pictures you took today or tomorrow, and post-process them today or tomorrow, you will be able to shine in a year or so.